18F/content-guide/_pages/capitalization.md

 title: Capitalization
 ---

-**Follow a consistent capitalization scheme**.
+Follow a consistent capitalization scheme.
 Creating trustworthy internal and external communications relies, to a large extent, on the content’s consistency.
 Inconsistent spellings and capitalizations undermine your narrative authority.
 We follow these capitalization guidelines:

 - Do capitalize proper nouns, including names of individuals, places, and agencies
 - Don't capitalize _agile,_ unless it is the first word of a sentence